phoebe-project/phoebe2-docs/index.rst

    Eclipse Detection<tutorials/eclipse>
    Intensity Weighting<tutorials/intens_weighting>

-COMING SOON (differences between various t0s and phasing)

 Example Scripts
 ===============================

-These example scripts are generally focussed to show a single advanced feature or a specific science use-case.
+These example scripts are generally focused to show a single advanced feature or a specific science use-case.
 They are generally less verbose than the tutorials and assume you're comfortable with the general concepts and syntax of both Python and PHOEBE.
 Some scripts may be listed under different sections if they